-The Company did not have any unrecognized tax benefits as of the period presented herein.
+The Company did not have any material changes in unrecognized tax benefits as of the period presented herein.
 The Company identified its major tax jurisdictions as U.S. federal and California.
-For the nine months ended September 30, 2012, no income tax expenses or related liabilities for uncertain tax positions were recognized for the Company's open tax years from inception through 2012.
 The Company is not aware of any tax positions for which it is reasonably possible that the total amount of unrecognized tax benefits will change significantly in the next 12 months.